MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 **MAIN MENU**
 removed outdated 'new' script indicators from the NOTES - MAIN MENU *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
 Resolved issue #2474.*

+removed NOTES - MFIP SANCTION CURED as it is now incorporated into NOTES - MFIP SANCTION/DWP DISQUALIFICATION *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolved issue #2506.*

+**MFIP SANCTION/DWP DISQUALIFICATION**
+Merged NOTES - MFIP SANCTION CURED into NOTES - MFIP SANCTION/DWP DISQUALIFICATION.
+Users will now select the action type (applying the sanction/disq. or cure sanction/disq.), then will be directed to the option selected.

+The following options have been added to the 'applying the sanction/disq.' option: pre/post 60 selection option, pre/post 60 notes field to discuss pre/post 60 information and changed "no show to orientation" to "Failed to attend orientation" in the "type of sanction" droplist.

+The following options have been added to the 'cure sanction/disq' option: member number field, financial orientation information and good cause information fields; TIME, SANC and EMPS navigation buttons, and an option to TIKL for 6 months to evaluate mandatory vendor removal (if applicable).
+The TIKL will be created for the 1st day of the month of the 6th month (example TIKL created on 09/08/2016.
+TIKL will appear on: 03/01/2017. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolved issue #2506 & 2507.*

+**MTAF**
+for Hennepin and Ramsey county users- added checkbox to case note that the MFIP financial orientation DVD has been sent (if checked).
+Also removed outdated password functionality.
+This was previously replaced with updated password functionality. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolved issue #2505.*

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Scripts retired in this release
 ===

+**NOTES - MFIP SANCTION CURED**
+MFIP SANCTION CURED has been retired as it is now incorporated into NOTES - MFIP SANCTION/DWP DISQUALIFICATION.  *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolved issue #2506.*

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Other updates